aussig/X-Plane-Backup-Library/README.md

 ## Introduction

-This is a placeholder shim library for all the major X-Plane® third party scenery libraries.
+This is a placeholder shim library for all known X-Plane® third party scenery libraries.

 It is based on ideas and work by [Chris K](https://forums.x-plane.org/index.php?/profile/45106-chris-k/) and subsequently [Richard Elliott](https://forums.x-plane.org/index.php?/profile/389608-einstein/).